Localisations and completions of nilpotent $G$-spaces: Localisation systems

-The class of $\mathbf{T}$-equivalences has the following properties, where a property is \textit{pointwise} if it holds for all fixed point spaces:
+We will need the following minimal list of properties of the $\mathbf{A}$-equivalences, where a property is \textit{pointwise} if it holds for all fixed point spaces:

-\begin{Lemma} i) The class of $\mathbf{T}$-equivalence is closed under retracts, satisfies 2-out-of-3, and every weak equivalence is a $\mathbf{T}$-equivalence, \\ ii) the pushout of a $\mathbf{T}$-equivalence along a pointwise h-cofibration, is a $\mathbf{T}$-equivalence, \\ iii) the pushout of a $\mathbf{T}$-equivalence that is a pointwise h-cofibration, is a $\mathbf{T}$-equivalence, \\ iv) given a diagram of $G$-spaces:
+\begin{Lemma} i) The class of $\mathbf{A}$-equivalences is closed under retracts, satisfies 2-out-of-3, and every weak equivalence is an $\mathbf{A}$-equivalence, \\ ii) the pushout of an $\mathbf{A}$-equivalence that is a pointwise $h$-cofibration is an $\mathbf{A}$-equivalence, \\ iii) the colimit of a transfinite sequence of $\mathbf{A}$-equivalences which are closed inclusions is an $\mathbf{A}$-equivalence. \end{Lemma}